-The best longboard for any beginner is the one that has a good build quality, supports basic riding style like cruising and speed drop-down, and most importantly, costs only a small fraction of your savings.
-If any of these essentials are missing, the joy of learning a new sport will fade away quickly.
+The best longboard for any beginner is the one that has a good build quality, supports basic riding style like cruising and speed drop-down, and, most importantly, costs only a small fraction of your savings.
+The joy of learning a new sport will fade away if any of these essentials are missing.
 Choose your first longboard wisely as the survival of your newly discovered dream depends on it.

 Top 10 Inexpensive Longboards and their Reviews

 When a hundred dollar bill is all you can spare for your newly discovered passion, these longboards are the best.
 They’re not the most solid longboards in the market.
 But these longboards suffice the purpose and will last a few years until you can afford an upgrade.
 This guide will help you land at the most suitable longboard for your needs without stretching your wallet beyond $100.

 Quest Super Cruiser is trending in the market these days for its pintail shape.
 The longboard cruises the rider in leisure, and the ease of with it carves is exceptional.
 The overall riding experience in light of the price point makes it the best beginner’s longboard.